Worship

-We have more than one way of experiencing the world and understanding the sacred.
-What we call our “Living Tradition” draws from six sources of inspiration from scripture to poetry to modern-day heroes.
+Worship in this church embodies more than one way of experiencing the world and understanding the sacred.
+Our “Living Tradition” draws from six sources of inspiration from scripture to poetry to modern-day heroes.
 How do you experience the world?
 How do you make meaning?
 What beliefs and traditions are yours?

 These are the six sources Unitarian Universalists affirm and promote: